 After cutting your main log pieces, prepare the piping for the circles.
 The piping length should roughly match the width of the log (Part B above).

 Wrap the piping in the fabric of your choice and measure a ½-inch seam allowance from the edge of the piping to cut your fabric.
 Then, sew as close to the piping as possible with a straight stitch.

 Finally, sew the piping to the right side of the circles to make an inner ring around each circle.
 You will need to make small notches (triangles) into the seam allowance around the circles to make sure they lie flat.

 Sew the entire length of the log, leaving a small opening of about 3-4 inches for the stuffing.

-Then, turn the main log piece inside out, and attach the circular end pieces, making sure the right sides of the circles are facing inside.
+With the main log piece inside out, attach the circular end pieces to the log and pin in place with the piping contained inside.
 It’s a bit tricky to sew close to the piping edge, so work slowly as you sew around the circle.

 4. Fill logs with stuffing and sew closed

 When attaching the circular ends of the log, your log will be inside out.
 Use the small opening to turn your log right side out again and stuff it with Poly-Fil.